to South African Citizens in the Event a South African is Arrested or Jailed Abroad

 - Establish contact with the detainee as soon as possible after verifying South African citizenship.
 (This service is rendered to ensure that South Africans who have been arrested, detained or imprisoned under foreign jurisdiction understand their rights and the services that can be provided by the South African Government.
 Depending on specific circumstances, contact can be in person, in writing, by telephone or through appropriate intermediaries);

-- Provide general information about the legal system of the country of arrest.
-Information may include details on legal aid (if available) and prosecution, a list of lawyers (no recommendations may be made for a specific lawyer) remand, bail and appeal procedures so that he/she understands his/her rights and the processes involved;
+- Provide general information about the legal system of the country of arrest where available.
+Information may include details on legal aid (if available) and prosecution, a list of lawyers (no recommendations may be made for a specific lawyer) remand, bail and appeal procedures so that they understands their rights and the processes involved;

 - Maintain contact with the arrested South African citizens abroad with due observance of the laws and regulations of the arresting State.

 - Undertake prison visits.
-The frequency of prison visits depends on current policy, the location, culture and laws of the arresting State, the prevailing security situation in the country and/or the prison and subject to the Mission's operational circumstances;
+The frequency of prison visits depends on current policy, the location, culture and laws of the arresting State, the prevailing security situation in the country and/or the prison and subject to the Mission's operational circumstances.
+There are however, certain circumstances where prison visits cannot be undertaken with is outside the control of the Mission.

 - Contact family or friends, to a maximum of three, only if authorised to do so by the detainee/ prisoner in writing.
-The detainee/ prisoner can change the people he/she wishes to receive information from and must do so in writing.
+The detainee/ prisoner can change the people he/she wishes to receive information from the Department but must do so in writing.
 The Consular Desk at Head Office will then inform the person whose name has been removed or added to the list accordingly.
-A person whose name has been removed will no longer be authorised to receive information, forward mail or deposit funds via the Department.
+A person whose name has been removed will no longer be authorised to receive information via the Department.

-- Assistance with funds transfers: A maximum amount of R2 000, 00 per month per detainee/ prisoner may be deposited by designated family members/ friends.
+- Assistance with funds transfers: A maximum amount of R2 000, 00 per month per detainee/ prisoner may be deposited by family members/ friends.
 The funds must be deposited between the 1st and the 18th of the month in order for the Embassy/ High Commission/ Consulate General to have enough time to make the necessary arrangements for the payment to the detainee/ prisoner.
 Every effort is made to ensure prompt payment of funds received to detainees/prisoners.
+This service is not available in all countries and is dependent on the operational requirements of the Mission and the local prison system in a country.

-The Department assists (South African) families within the borders of the Republic to forward money to their family member detained/ imprisoned abroad.
+The Department assists (South African) families within the borders of the Republic of South Africa to forward money to their family member detained/ imprisoned abroad.
 This therefore does not include money transfers from another country.

 - Ensure that medical problems are brought to the attention of the prison authorities;